 I have taught in the primary sector for over 30 years, realising early on in my career that I wanted to support pupils with special educational needs.
 For the last 17 years I worked in a Dyslexic specialist school, and for a short while in the newly opened hub for pupils on the Autistic Spectrum.

 My experience in this setting gives added credibility to the training courses I deliver.
 I have a PG Cert in SpLD and AMBDA trained.

-For five years, I have delivered units for the ‘National SENCo Award’ in partnership with Manchester Metropolitan University and have now become a recognised Associate Fellow for the institution.
+For six years, I have delivered units for the ‘National SENCo Award’ in partnership with Manchester Metropolitan University and have now become a recognised Associate Fellow for the institution.
 I have written course materials for the SENCo Award and also for SEN magazine.